echoloc

 Who should be selling to companies that use Go?

-Vendors best positioned to sell into Go-hiring security companies include cloud infrastructure providers, container and Kubernetes security platforms, developer tooling and CI/CD vendors, and API management or observability companies.
+Vendors best positioned here include cloud infrastructure providers, container security platforms, API management tools, and DevOps observability companies.